sibytes/yetl.io/docs/tutorial/index.md

 ## Pre-Requisites

-The following pre-requisites are required for this tutorial:
+The following pre-requisites are required for local environments for tutorials about working locally:

 - Python 3.9
 - Spark 3.3.0 - see [documentation]() and the many articles on the internet to install spark locally
 - Java 11 - [openjdk](https://openjdk.org/install/) is a good option to install java since there are no licensing issues or authentication required

-This tutorial assumes that the code editor is vscode on a local linux or mac environment.
-Any code editor can be used but you may need to adjust some steps in this walk through.
+- VSCode - This tutorial assumes that the code editor is vscode on a local linux or mac environment.
+Any code editor and/or windows can be used but you may need to adjust some steps in this walk through.
+- Databricks - Some tutorials will cover how code can be pulled to databricks and executed.
+These tutorials will assume some familiarity with databricks and access to databricks environment.
+They will also require the tutorial [data](https://github.com/sibytes/yetl.tutorial/tree/main/data) to be present on the databricks lake storage either in DBFS or mounted S3 or Azure DataLake storage; more specfically at this `/mnt/datalake/yetl_data` path configured in the [tutorial environment configuration](https://github.com/sibytes/yetl.tutorial/blob/main/config/environment/dbx_dev.yaml) `./config/environment/dbx_dev.yaml`.
+You can of course change this path as you please as long as you update the configfured path.